TeaPot76/who-wants-to-be-a-software-engineer/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Installing